An up and coming European hotspot, Bucharest is the perfect getaway for those with a smaller budget – but who still want a good time.

 As well as being a very walkable and bike-friendly city, Bucharest is also well serviced by public transport.
 There are buses, trams, metro and Uber also operates in the city, so you should have no problem getting about.

-Huge district heading North from the Old Town.
+This huge district located just north from the Old Town is thought to be the wealthiest part of town and where many of Romania’s biggest businesses are set up.
 Here you’ll find Parcul Cismigiu, the Roman Amphitheatre, Natural History Museum and George Enescu Museum.

-An area south of the city centre, taking in Radu Voda Monastery, Parcul Tineretului and Vacaresti Natural Park.
+Located to the south of the city centre, sector 4 is a slightly more chilled out area of town.
+Here is where you’ll fins Radu Voda Monastery, Parcul Tineretului and Vacaresti Natural Park.